Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 # DESCRIPTION

-This plugin is viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemas.
+This plugin is a viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemata.
 It lists all `ResultSources` with column definitions and and their relationships.
-See `examples/example.html` for an example.
+See `examples/example.html` for an example (also available on [Github](http://htmlpreview.github.io/?https://github.com/Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/blob/master/examples/example.html)).

+Optionally, if [DBIx::Class::Visualizer](https://metacpan.org/pod/DBIx::Class::Visualizer) is installed, a graphical representation of the schema can be rendered using [GraphViz2](https://metacpan.org/pod/GraphViz2).

 ## Configuration